mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 * **Text filtering**: For artist, album, genre, title, composer, comment, key
 * **Numeric filtering**: For year, track, bpm, duration, played, rating, bitrate

-You can combine operators but there's no way to do an "OR" search right now.
+You can combine operators but there's no way to do an “OR” search right now.
-The following example list all tracks by "Danger" that are rated 4 or 5:
+The following example list all tracks by “Danger” that are rated 4 or 5:

 ::